The Corporate Governance Review: Finland

 According to the Securities Markets Act, a shareholder of a listed company is obliged, with certain exceptions, to notify the company and the FIN-FSA of the total number of shares and voting rights held (flagging notification) when the proportion reaches, exceeds or falls below certain threshold limits (5, 10, 15, 20, 25, 30, 50, 66.66 and 90 per cent).
 On receipt of a flagging notification, the company must disclose the information about the notification to the public.
 The MAR also requires persons with managerial responsibilities within a listed company, and persons closely associated with them, to promptly notify both the company and the FIN-FSA of transactions conducted on their own account relating to the issuer's securities.

-Based on the implementation of the SRD II, listed companies are also required to disclose transactions that are material and concluded with a related party at the latest when the company is bound by the transaction, provided that the transaction has not been entered into in the ordinary course of business or concluded on market terms.
+Based on the implementation of the SRD II, listed companies are also required to disclose transactions concluded with a related party that are material for a shareholder unless the transaction has been entered into in the ordinary course of business or concluded on market terms.
+Such disclosure shall be made at the latest when the company is bound by the transaction.

 Nasdaq First North Growth Market

-Nasdaq Helsinki Ltd and Helsinki Stock Exchange jointly operate the First North Growth Market Finland, the only multilateral trading facility in Finland that is an alternative stock exchange designed for small and growing companies.
+Nasdaq Helsinki Ltd operates the First North Growth Market Finland, the only multilateral trading facility in Finland that is an alternative stock exchange designed for small and growing companies.
 Companies listed on the First North Growth Market are subject to less extensive rules regarding, for instance, listing requirements, disclosure obligations and takeover situations.
 Further, companies listed on the First North Growth Market are not obliged to prepare financial statements in accordance with the IFRS nor are they required to comply with the Code.

 Nasdaq Helsinki Ltd launched a senior growth market segment, the First North Premier Growth Market Finland, in May 2020 (designed to assist companies in gaining investor visibility and preparing for a transfer to the Main Market).
 Companies listed on the First North Premier Growth Market must comply with stricter listing requirements than the standard First North Growth Market rules.